Our Company

 IR signal of a heavy oil flame

-Most of time, these high frequencies are considered as noise, and not as a part of the flame signal.
-For its part, our team has discovered that the high IR flicker frequencies are very present and stable, and are an integral part of the flame.
+Most of time, these high frequencies are considered as noise, and not as a part of the flame signal, but our team has discovered that the high IR flicker frequencies are very present and stable, and are an integral part of the flame.

 Until now, the flame detection technology used in the combustion industry did not permit to verify if there were high frequencies in flames.
 Also, we developed flame detectors able to read these frequencies, which ensure a better characterization of the flame, a more precise discrimination, and a better adjustment.